LetrixZ/faccina/README.md

 `-f` or `--force` can be used to re-generate images.

+### Scrape

+You can scrape sites for metadata.
+Use `bun cli metadata:scrape <site>`.
+Currently, only `hentag` is supported.

+Use the `--ids <IDs...>` option to indicate which archives it should scrape metadata for.

+With `--sleep <time>` you can indicate (in milliseconds) how much time to wait between site requests.
+By default it's 5 seconds.

+Keep in mind that always the first result that the site gives will be chosen.

 ### User login

 You can generate a one-time login link for any user using the `uli <username>` command.